 The Detroit, Michigan native was named a 2014 Kresge Artist Fellow by The Kresge Foundation consisting of a monetary prize and professional practice opportunities, which rewards metropolitan Detroit artists for their exceptional commitment to artistic achievement and strong contributions to their respective communities.

-Most recently a top prize winner in the Soma International Foundation’s 2016 Lois Alba Aria Competition, Ms. Jordan captured First Prize in Opera Theater of Pittsburgh’s 2016 Mildred Miller International Vocal Competition and First Prize in National Opera Association’s 2016 Carolyn Bailey and Dominick Argento Vocal Competition.
-Among other awards are the Harold Haugh Light Opera Vocal Competition (First Prize), Fritz and Lavinia Jensen Foundation (Second Prize), Sylvia L. Green Voice Competition (First Prize, Graduate Division), Baltimore Music Club Competition (First Prize, Professional Voice), The Cleveland Foundation (A. Grace Lee Mims Vocal Scholarship Award), and the Metropolitan Opera National Council Auditions (National Semifinalist; First Place, Great Lakes Region).
+Recent honors for Kisma include the Bronze Award in the 2017 American Traditions Competition.
+She was a top prize winner in the Soma International Foundation’s 2016 Lois Alba Aria Competition, and she captured 1st Prize in both Opera Theater of Pittsburgh’s 2016 Mildred Miller International Vocal Competition and the National Opera Association’s 2016 Carolyn Bailey and Dominick Argento Vocal Competition.
+Among other awards are the Harold Haugh Light Opera Vocal Competition (1st Prize), Fritz and Lavinia Jensen Foundation (2nd Prize), The Cleveland Foundation (A. Grace Lee Mims Vocal Scholarship Award), and the Metropolitan Opera National Council Auditions (National Semifinalist, 1st place Great Lakes Region).

 Kisma earned her Bachelor of Music from Historically Black College Kentucky State University, and her Master of Music from Bowling Green State University-College of Musical Arts under Metropolitan Opera soprano Myra Merritt.
 She holds a post-graduate degree in Voice from Peabody Conservatory of The Johns Hopkins University, and was a resident artist at the prestigious Academy of Vocal Arts in Philadelphia, PA.